Opinion: A brief discussion on mass incarceration — The U.S. prison system needs reform

 These so-called “collateral consequences” also contribute to the re-arrest of formerly incarcerated people, as they are denied the education, employment, training, and healthcare necessary to regain their livelihood and reintegrate themselves into society.
 According to the PPI, this lack of resources then puts them back into the criminal justice system, throwing them back into the prison cycle.

-“At least 1 in 4 people who go to jail will be arrested again within the same year–often those dealing with poverty, mental illness, and substance abuse disorders, whose problems only worsen with incarceration,” according to the PPI.
+According to the PPI, “at least 1 in 4 people who go to jail will be arrested again within the same year — often those dealing with poverty, mental illness, and substance abuse disorders, whose problems only worsen with incarceration.”

 The PPI also reports that a massive amount of people are reincarcerated not for a new crime, but instead for “technical violations” of their probation or parole.
 This goes to show how probation often leads to unnecessary incarceration because it is structured to detect missteps and mistakes instead of rewarding success.